-Part of the modules: Traffic Infrastructure (p.
-159)[bauiM3S16-EBVERKEHR]
+Coordinators: E. Hohnecker Part of the modules: Traffic Infrastructure (p.
+163)[bauiM3S16-EBVERKEHR]

-Hours per week 1/2
+ECTS Credits Course type Hours per week Term Instruction language 4,5 lecture + exercise 1/2 Summer term de

-Summer term

-lnstruction language

-de

 The conjoined assessment of the lectures Determination of demand, Timetable construction and Alignment [6234810; 6234811] and "Standardisierte Bewertung" in public transport using an example [6234904] consists of an oral presentation and a written paper according §4(2), 3 of the examination regulation.